JustinyAhin/byrdmarks-extract/README.md

 It serves as a companion to [Byrdmarks](https://byrdmarks.com), an advanced bookmarks management application for 𝕏 that offers semantic search, filtering, and categorization capabilities.

+## Privacy & Security

+Byrdmarks Extract operates entirely on your local device:

+- Authentication state is stored locally on your device
+- Bookmark data is saved as local files only
+- No data is transmitted to external servers
+- Complete control over your data remains with you

 ## Features

 - Automated bookmark extraction from 𝕏 accounts
 - Cross-platform compatibility (Linux, macOS, Windows)
 - Authenticated access handling
 - Reliable data backup creation
+- Fully private, local-first architecture

 ## Prerequisites